Moldytzu/mold3D/readme.md

     - 3 basic 3D figures
     - It compiles into a static library (no need to have an extra file around the main game executable)
     - Game objects

+# Known Issues
+    - When Y is less than 0 the projection is flipped